Saxons and Vikings

 School Trips @ Butser Ancient Farm

 Butser Ancient Farm is an archaeological research site, specialist education venue and working farm.
-We feature an internationally regarded collection of archaeologically reconstructed buildings, including our recently completed Saxon farmhouse.
-Faithfully recreated based on evidence from the nearby Chalton excavations, our Saxon house n the midst of Alfred the Great's Wessex is the perfect base for your educational experience.
+We feature an internationally regarded collection of archaeologically reconstructed buildings, including our Saxon farmhouse.
+Faithfully recreated based on evidence from the nearby Chalton excavations, our Saxon house in the midst of Alfred the Great's Wessex is the perfect base for your educational experience.

 Why are Butser Ancient Farm great for School Trips and Educational Visits?